orbitmines/archive/projects/Project - Story & Lore.md

 ### Chapter []
 *Gravity is change in local spatial density.
 Maintain a sufficient bubble lacking this change and we unlock the secret of cancelling out gravity.
 Create this difference in the direction you want to go, and you unlock full 'anti-gravity' or rather just directional gravity.
 ...
 All these open problems, it all comes down to spatial structure.
 Take even dark matter for instance!
+I think we can just rephrase it as, the further you are away from gravitational forces
 ...
 What we need is a theory on how to manipulate spatial structure.*
 ***[], []***